adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #38 IT WORKS!!!
 Data entered by the user is successfully pushed into the database with a POST-API route, then (when the browser is re-freshed) there is a GET-API route that pulls the data from the database and sends it down to the sub-component to render on the browser.

+#39 IT WORKS!!!
+The future-reading-list sub-component of the main reading-list component now renders data correctly with all the associated CSS.